Euro drifts off low but U.S. holiday saps momentum

-SYDNEY The euro struggled to gain any momentum early in Asia on Tuesday after drifting off a three-month low against the dollar with public holidays in the United States and Britain all but ensuring an anemic session overnight.
+LONDON The euro struggled to gain any momentum early in Asia on Tuesday after drifting off a three-month low against the dollar with public holidays in the United States and Britain all but ensuring an anaemic session overnight.

 Traders said a squeeze in short euro positions had given the currency some support overnight but the moves were not significant and unlikely to break its downtrend.